 - Print coupons to encourage future sales

-- Print QR code that connects to an online video or special landing page
+- Print QR codes that connects to an online video or special landing page

 - Share company information: address, phone numbers, website URL, or social media handles